 31 If on the ground or 1st floors, is there secondary means of escape from each habitable room?
 Door or window of at least 0.33m2 with no single dimension smaller than 450mm.
 Yes 32 Does the layout of the flat meet the relevant Building Regulations (Travel distance, protected entrance hall, alternative escape etc.?)
 Yes 33 Are there any extraction fans that are not vented directly to an external wall?
-No 34 Are there any missing internal doors?
+Yes 34 Are there any missing internal doors?
 No 35 Is the fixed electrical test in date?
 Yes 36 Are there any signs of hoarding?
 No 37 Is the cooker in a safe position?
 Yes 38 Assessor's Miscellaneous Comments or observations - please consider compartmentation within the flat or any tenant alterations?
-None.
+Refer to main body of the report regarding vent in kitchen ceiling.